Future of hepatitis c care in the netherlands

 Healthcare providers know how the new drugs work and how effective they are among various patient groups.

 The Dutch population knows what hepatitis C is and how it can be prevented and treated.
-Risk groups know why it is wise to get screened for HCV.

 People belonging to risk groups are informed by GGDs, RIVM, DJI, and addiction care.